 - Peeling or hallo bark.

-- The best season for pruning trees is in the dormant season.
-If you happen to find any decaying, dead, or dangling branches on your tree, you have to prune them as soon as possible.
+- Dormant season is the ideal time to prune trees since they are less susceptible to damage.
+If you discover any decaying, dead, or drooping branches on your tree, you need to prune them as quickly as you can.

-- Beware of the size of the limb of the tree that you are removing.
-If its size is less than 5 centimetres in diameter, then there is no problem.
-However, if the branch’s size is more than that, you have to get help from pro arborists.
+- Be mindful of the dimensions of the section of the tree that you intend to cut away.
+If its diameter is less than five centimetres, then there is no need for concern over its size.
+However, if the size of the branch is greater than that, you will need the assistance of professional arborists.

 Is Tree Trimming Necessary?